Top 33 Business Intelligence Interview Questions (Updated for 2024)

 ranking > 1

-Database Design Business Intelligence Questions
+Database Design Business Intelligence Interview Questions

 In the simplest terms, database design is the process of creating a normalized database from scratch to hold data.
 Database design questions might be simple definitions, scenario-based, e.g. “what would you do if”, and database design case studies.
 These types of questions are more common in business intelligence engineer interviews.